microsoft/typespec/docs/language-basics/type-relations.md

 ## `Record<T>`

-A record is a model indexed with a string with value of T. This means that it represents a model where all properties(string key) are assignable to the type T. You can assign a model expression where all the properties are of type T or another model that `is` also a `Record<T>`
+A record is a model indexed with a string with value of T. This means that it represents a model where all properties (string keys) are assignable to the type T. You can assign a model expression where all the properties are of type T or another model that `is` also a `Record<T>`

 ```typespec
 // Represent an object where all the values are int32.